Competitive Swimming

 The App Method

 Modern swimming tools do this comparison automatically.
-In Gophin, the Standards reference page (free plan, limited organizations) lets you look up official qualifying times by organization, age group, gender, season, pool length, and stroke.
+In Gophin, the Standards reference page (free for everyone) lets you look up official qualifying times by organization, age group, gender, season, pool length, and stroke.

 Gophin standards reference page showing official qualifying times by age group and event